peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 **Returns:**

-* <code>true</code> if a number can have the given Exponent property under this arithmetic context; otherwise, <code>false</code>.
+* <code>true</code> if a number can have the specified Exponent property under this arithmetic context; otherwise, <code>false</code>.
 If this context allows unlimited precision, returns true for the exponent EMax and any exponent less than EMax.

 **Throws:**